Gurdeep Kohli

-Gurdeep Kaur Kohli, also known as Gurdeep Punj is an Indian actress.
+Gurdeep Kohli, (born 30 January 1980) also known by her married name Gurdeep Punj is an Indian actress who works in Hindi television.
 She is known for her television roles as Hemani Singh in Best of Luck Nikki, Dr. Juhi in Sanjivani, and Bani in Kasamh Se.

-Early life
+Early and personal life

 Gurdeep Kaur Kohli is of Punjabi descent.
 She was born in Mumbai, Maharashtra into a Sikh family.
-After years of working on television and as a model, Gurdip married Arjun Punj on 10 December 2006, her co-star from Sanjivani.